Bluebonnets - The State Flower of Texas

 Myth or Fact?

 It is illegal to pick bluebonnets in the State of Texas.

 False!
 It is not illegal, but it is highly discouraged!
 If you pick a plant, it will not complete it's cycle and throw it's seeds, so you have destroyed that chance of reseeding.

 Wildflower photos - Along the highways, byways, and backyardClick thumbnail to view full-size

 Actress Helen Hayes and Lady Bird Johnson founded the Lady Bird Johnson Wildflower Center in 1982.
 It is a wonderful place to visit especially in the spring when the wildflowers are blooming.
 It is a popular field trip for school children so they can learn about the beauty nature gives us and hopefully, the learning experience "plants a seed" in the children's hearts to want to continue this beloved subject of our former First Lady.

 Some may wonder why I chose wildflowers when there are hunger and unemployment and the big bomb in the world.
 Well, I, for one, think we will survive, and I hope that along the way we can keep alive our experience with the flowering earth.
 For the bounty of nature is also one of the deep needs of man.— Lady Bird Johnson

-Each year the weather predictions from the ever common drought threaten the spring ritual of the bluebonnets, but every year, Texans place their hope of spring on this perennial flower beating the odds and welcoming the season to the state.
-We are rewarded with the splendor of a purple carpeted highway or roadside, a beautiful family photo, or just the admiration in your own backyard.
+2019 has brought the most vibrant display of wildflowers to Texas!
+There is no worry of drought to threaten the spring ritual of the bluebonnets this year.
+It is tradition that Texans place their hope of spring on this perennial flower and others to reward us with the splendor of a purple carpeted highway or roadside, a beautiful family photo, or just the admiration in your own backyard.